Does Milk Get Moldy And Is It Safe To Drink?

 What is the pink mold that grows in milk?

-The pink mold that is sometimes seen growing in milk and other dairy products is not actually mold but is in fact a bacteria known as Serratia marcescens.
+The pink mold that is sometimes seen growing in milk and other dairy products is not mold but is a bacteria known as Serratia marcescensOpens in a new tab..

 This strain can be found growing in any moist conditions, and so favors soil and water, but can also be found on dairy products and vegetable produce.